apiaryio/api-blueprint/Tutorial.md

 > **Note:** API Blueprint is **indentation sensitive**.
 Assets have to be **indented by four spaces** relative to it's existing indentation level.
 In the case of list items or sections, which are already indented.
 It results in having you include additional indentation, this further makes it a total of **eight spaces** when using assets inside a list item.

-In our API, the polls resource has a second action allowing you to create a new question.
-Inside our action, we've added a description which describes the structure you would send to the server to create a new question.
+The polls resource has a second action, allowing you to create a new question.
+Inside this action, we've added a description which describes the structure you would send to the server to create a new question.

 ```markdown
 ### Create a new question [POST]